afkratz/ChavezCRISPRa/README.md

 - **screen_8_score_screens.py**

-  - Description - Processes the barcode counts from the previous steps to calculate normalized bin-counts, activity scores, and toxicity scores for all 3 screens
+  - Description - Processes the barcode counts from the previous steps to calculate normalized bin-counts, activation scores, and toxicity scores for all 3 screens.

   - Input files